NormXU/NormXU.github.io/_posts/2023-08-09-Rethinking-Rotary-Position-Embedding.md

 ### TL;DR

 The blog interprets RoPE from the perspective of a β-based encoding and introduces recent developments in the open-source community regarding long contexts.
-Some approaches, such as NTK-aware Scale RoPE can extend context length without fine-tuning.
+Some approaches, such as NTK-aware Scale RoPE, can extend context length without fine-tuning.

 ## RoPE is a β-based encoding
 For developers who are interested in how to extend the context length of LLMs (Large Language Models), the open-source community has continuously presented us with fascinating proposals in the past few weeks.
 First, the user [@kaiokendev](https://www.reddit.com/user/kaiokendev) experimented with a "positional linear interpolation" approach in his project [SuperHOT](https://kaiokendev.github.io/til#extending-context-to-8k).

-He demonstrated that with minimal fine-tuning on long texts, existing LLMs can be easily adapted to handle contexts over their pretraining context length.
+He/She demonstrated that with minimal fine-tuning on long texts, existing LLMs can be easily adapted to handle contexts over their pretraining context length.
 Almost simultaneously, Meta proposed the same idea, publishing their comprehensive experimental results in the paper titled "[Extending Context Window of Large Language Models via Positional Interpolation](https://arxiv.org/abs/2306.15595)."

 Shortly after the paper was published, [@bloc97](https://www.reddit.com/user/bloc97) introduced the [NTK-aware Scaled RoPE](https://www.reddit.com/r/LocalLLaMA/comments/14lz7j5/ntkaware_scaled_rope_allows_llama_models_to_have/), enabling LLM to extend its context length without fine-tuning!